Chondrite: Origin and history

 Chondrites were formed by the accretion of particles of dust and grit present in the primitive Solar System which gave rise to asteroids over 4.54 billion years ago.
 These asteroid parent bodies of chondrites are (or were) small to medium-sized asteroids that were never part of any body large enough to undergo melting and planetary differentiation.
 Dating using ^{206}Pb/^{204}Pb gives an estimated age of 4,566.6 ± 1.0 Ma, matching ages for other chronometers.
 Another indication of their age is the fact that the abundance of non-volatile elements in chondrites is similar to that found in the atmosphere of the Sun and other stars in the Milky Way galaxy.

+Thin slice of ordinary chondrite NWA 17172 observed under polarized light/analyzed.

 Although chondritic asteroids never became hot enough to melt based upon internal temperatures, many of them reached high enough temperatures that they experienced significant thermal metamorphism in their interiors.
 The source of the heat was most likely energy coming from the decay of short-lived radioisotopes (half-lives less than a few million years) that were present in the newly formed Solar System, especially ^{26}Al and ^{60}Fe, although heating may have been caused by impacts onto the asteroids as well.
 Many chondritic asteroids also contained significant amounts of water, possibly due to the accretion of ice along with rocky material.

 As a result, many chondrites contain hydrous minerals, such as clays, that formed when the water interacted with the rock on the asteroid in a process known as aqueous alteration.
 In addition, all chondritic asteroids were affected by impact and shock processes due to collisions with other asteroids.
 These events caused a variety of effects, ranging from simple compaction to brecciation, veining, localized melting, and formation of high-pressure minerals.
 The net result of these secondary thermal, aqueous, and shock processes is that only a few known chondrites preserve in pristine form the original dust, chondrules, and inclusions from which they formed.